The Melodic Blue: Recording and production

-Before the album's release, Keem revealed that Travis Scott and Kendrick Lamar and would be featured on the project.
+Before the album's release, Keem revealed that Scott and Lamar and would be featured on the project.
 The production of The Melodic Blue is characterized by washed-out synths, booming bass, and distorted beats.
 It is noted for featuring the first three collaborations between Keem and his cousin Kendrick Lamar, who plays the role of Keem's elder brother in the tracks he features on.
 They also marked the first new songs from Lamar since the release of Black Panther: The Album (2018), which Keem assisted with in production and songwriting.
 Some of Kendrick Lamar's lyrics from the song "Range Brothers" were leaked a day before the album's release and went viral as memes for their seemingly unusual content.
 Keem subsequently claimed that he and Lamar created four new languages together while recording the album.
 Keem was the main producer for the album.
 MixedbyAli, a sound engineer for the album, said Keem "produces the majority of all his records — he's super involved in every aspect of it."
 In an interview with Billboard, Keem said he took his time and was very careful recording the vocals for the album.

 Release and promotion

-Before the album's release, Keem dropped the single "Family Ties", featuring Kendrick Lamar, which became a Grammy-winning hit.
-The song was praised for its trumpet intro and intense back-and-forth between Keem and Lamar, creating excitement for the rest of the album.
-In April 2021, Keem teamed up with Travis Scott and released the single "Durag Activity", which became a chart hit and was planned to be on the album.
+Before the album's release, Keem dropped the single, "Family Ties" (featuring Lamar), which became a Grammy-winning hit.
+The song was praised for its trumpet intro and intense back-and-forth between the two artists of which creating excitement for the rest of the album.
+In April 2021, Keem teamed up with Scott and released the single, "Durag Activity", which became a chart hit and was planned to be on the album.

 The Melodic Blue was initially released in September 2021 and consisted of 16 tracks.
 On September 22, the album was updated to include three bonus tracks: the already released singles "No Sense" and "Hooligan", and a reworked version of "Lost Souls" featuring vocals from Brent Faiyaz.

-Keem surprised fans with a deluxe edition of his album "The Melodic Blue" on October 28, 2022, more than a year after its original release date.
-The deluxe edition contained seven new songs, bringing the total number of tracks on the album to 23.
-In his song "Highway 95" from the deluxe version, Baby Keem incorporates a sample from the hit Fugees record "Killing Me Softly with His Song".
+On October 28, 2022, Keem surprised fans with its release of the deluxe edition of his album more than a year after its original release date.
+The deluxe edition, contains seven new songs, brings the total number of tracks on the album to 23.
+In his song, "Highway 95", from the deluxe version, Keem incorporates a sample from the hit Fugees record "Killing Me Softly with His Song".
 On Twitter, Keem thanked Lauryn Hill, who was a member of the Fugees and holds the rights to the original composition.

 To promote the album, Keem embarked on The Melodic Blue Tour, visiting cities across North America and Europe from November 2021 to July 2022.
 Keem also performed at major festivals such as Rolling Loud, Day 'N' Vegas, and Coachella.
-He had his first television appearance when he promoted the album on Jimmy Kimmel Live!.
+He made his first television appearance as he was promoting the album on Jimmy Kimmel Live!.